awsdocs/aws-doc-sdk-examples/cpp/example_code/ec2/README.md

 ### Instructions

-An executable is built for each source file.
+An executable is built for each source file in this folder.
 These executables are located in the build folder and have "run_" prepended to the source file name, minus the suffix.
 See the "main" function in the source file for further instructions.

 For example, to run the action in the source file "my_action.cpp", execute the following command from within the build folder.
 The command